 Biomedical Professionals, Biotechnologists, Andrologists and Embryologists

-1. Introduction to clinical genetics
+1. Introduction to genetics and medical genomics

 2. Meiosis, oogenesis and spermatogenesis

 4. Embryo biopsy: update

 5. PGT for monogenic disorders and carrier screening

 6. PGT for chromosome abnormalities and chromosome rearrangements

 7. The PGT-A controversy